matheusb432/cpp-course/notes/01-fundamentals.md

 - The assignment operator returns the value it assigned to, so `x = 5` returns 5.

+- It's often best to not use the `inline` keyword for functions as modern compilers are great at determining which functions should have inline expansion

+- Avoid using `goto` statements as they can create code complexity.

+- Favor `while(true)` for intentional infinite loops, even if `for(;;)` is equivalent.

 ## The main() function

 The `main()` function is the entry point of every C++ program.
 Starting from _C++11_ onwards, it's possible to omit the `return 0;` statement at the end of the `main()` function.